sindresorhus/refined-twitter/readme.md

 - [Removes the annoying suggestions in the search popover](https://user-images.githubusercontent.com/170270/33800304-70198358-dd3d-11e7-9870-477a44f74f4d.png)
 - Fixes the file extension when saving images in tweets.
 No more `foo.jpg_large`!
 - Uses the original image in tweet image galleries.
-- Prevents DM modal from closing when clicking outside the modal
+- Prevents DM modal from closing when clicking outside the modal.
+- Hides "Liked" tweets in the stream.

 Tip: Twitter has a native [dark mode](https://github.com/sindresorhus/refined-twitter/issues/10).